Rethinking efficiency in buildings

 - To achieve this, the European Commission and the EPBD should provide a clear, comprehensive ranking of all available measures based on a) how fast they can deliver cost and carbon savings and b) how effectively they will facilitate the implementation of subsequent measures.

-- The European Commission also needs to highlight the role of control systems in balancing the minimised energy losses, internal gains and remaining energy needs for nearly zero energy buildings (nZEBs).
+- The European Commission also needs to highlight the role of control systems in balancing the minimized energy losses, internal gains and remaining energy needs for nearly zero energy buildings (nZEBs).